A live in carer is not required by law to have any specific qualifications but you may wish to look for certain criteria for your own peace of mind.

 Relevant training could include first aid skills, and Health and Social Care courses such as an NVQ or BTEC.
 It may also be important to have a full driving licence to fulfil the demands of the role.
 If you speak another language it could be important for your live in carer to be fluent as well to aid communication and help you feel at ease.

 One of the major benefits of employing a live in carer through an agency is the reassurance the additional training and development provides.
 Reputable agencies such as Guardian Carers have comprehensive in house schemes to ensure carers have the skills and training to meet your exact needs.
-In addition, agencies are regulated by the Care Quality Commission (CQC) and must ensure the necessary DBS (Disclosure and Barring Service) checks are completed.

 Instead of formal carer qualifications, it may be more important for you to search for the specific characteristics and qualities that would qualify a live in carer to look after you or your loved one.
 In terms of personal attributes, think about what you would like in someone coming into your home to provide care and companionship in such a personal way.